glguy/irc-core/README.md

 * Command syntax highlighting with hints.
 * Each user's nick is assigned a consistent color, when a user's nick is rendered in a chat message it uses that same color.
 * Support for /STATUSMSG/ messages
+* Togglable support for merged view of all joined channels (F5).

 TLS
 ===